 NSW Local Government Elections are generally conducted every four years and voting is compulsory.
 Singleton Council has a popularly elected Mayor, together with nine Councillors.

-Singleton Council’s election will be administered by the NSW Electoral Commission.
+Singleton Council’s by-election will be administered by the NSW Electoral Commission.
 For all information including key dates and registering as a candidate please visit the NSW Electoral Commission website or phone them on 1300 135 736.

 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.

 Voting is compulsory for all residents and fines may apply for not voting.
-To check you are correctly enrolled or to obtain an enrollment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.
+To check you are correctly enrolled or to obtain an enrolment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.

 The non-residential rolls provide people who are non-resident owners, occupiers and rate-paying lessees of rateable land within the Singleton Council area an opportunity to have a say in who is elected to Council.